awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.1232.md

  **Availability improvements:**
 +  Improved binary log \(binlog\) processing to reduce crash recovery time and commit time latency when very large transactions are involved\.
-+  Fixed an issue in the dynamic resizing feature that could cause reader DB instances to restart\.
++  Fixed an issue in the dynamic cluster storage resizing feature that could cause reader DB instances to restart\.
 +  Fixed a failover issue due to a race condition in `RESET QUERY CACHE` statement\.
 +  Fixed a crash in a nested stored procedure call with query cache\.
 +  Fixed an issue to prevent repeated restart of `mysqld` when recovering from an incomplete truncation of partitioned or sub\-partitioned tables\.